Zergleb/UnityNotes/SpaceShooterNotes.md

 Can create simplified mesh colliders to be more performant when using mesh collider.

 Camera can be perspective or orthographic.
-It says an upright arcade game uses orthographic but why?
-Probably check a dictionary.
-My guess is that perspective renders the edges like eyeballs while orthographic renders the edge scene the same as the middle scene.
+Perspective are like most games while orthographic reminds me of 2d games.
+You can change x and z to change the position of the object on the view but changing y does not do anything other than layer the otehr 3d objects.
+Reminds me of how sprites only have x/y coords but using 3d models instead.

 Perspective cameras have a Field Of View setting.
 Making it so your distance doesn't change but you can fit a wider angle in.